Ygoproco/Live2017Links/README.md

 - lflist.conf
 - strings.conf

-# Instructions for database cdb files
+# Guidelines for database cdb files
 - put new cards in prerelease.cdb
 - setcode fixes in fixsetcode.cdb
 - string fixes in fixstr.cdb